resero-labs/docker-utils/README.md

 * cases in which you want to "freeze" any external dependencies in one container and use that as a base for containers that are dependent solely on the project

-This utility provide an opinionated way of accomplishing this.
+These utilities/patterns provide an opinionated way of accomplishing this.
 These utilities were built with a python project in mind, but the concepts extend to other project types.

 # Conventions